voxpelli/node-connect-pg-simple/README.md

 ## Advanced options

-* **pg** - Recommended.
-If you want the session store to use the same database module (compatible with [pg](https://www.npmjs.org/package/pg) / [pg.js](https://www.npmjs.org/package/pg.js)) as the rest of your app, then send it in here.
-Useful as eg. the connection pool then can be shared between the module and the rest of the application.
-Also useful if you want this module to use the native bindings of [pg](https://www.npmjs.org/package/pg) as this module itself only comes with [pg.js](https://www.npmjs.org/package/pg.js).
+* **pool** - Recommended.
+Connection pool object (compatible with [pg.Pool](https://github.com/brianc/node-pg-pool)) for the underlying database module.
+The **conString** option is ignored if this option is specified.
 * **ttl** - the time to live for the session in the database – specified in seconds.
 Defaults to the cookie maxAge if the cookie has a maxAge defined and otherwise defaults to one day.
-* **conString** - if you don't have your PostgreSQL connection string in the `DATABASE_URL` environment variable (as you do by default on eg. Heroku) – then you need to specify the connection [string or object](https://github.com/brianc/node-postgres/wiki/pg#connectstring-connectionstring-function-callback) here so that this module that create new connections.
-Needen even if you supply your own database module.
+* **conString** - If you don't specify a pool object, use this option to specify a PostgreSQL connection [string](https://github.com/brianc/node-postgres/wiki/Client#new-clientstring-url-client) and this module will create a new pool for you.
+If the connection string is in the `DATABASE_URL` environment variable (as you do by default on eg. Heroku) – then this module fallback to that if this option is not specified.
 * **schemaName** - if your session table is in another Postgres schema than the default (it normally isn't), then you can specify that here.
 * **tableName** - if your session table is named something else than `session`, then you can specify that here.
 * **pruneSessionInterval** - sets the delay in seconds at which expired sessions are pruned from the database.
 Default is `60` seconds.
 If set to `false` no automatic pruning will happen.
 Automatic pruning weill happen `pruneSessionInterval` seconds after the last pruning – manual or automatic.